Equity Schemes and Scholarships

 Benefits of a Scholarship

 Scholarships offer financial support to students facing financial hardship, difficult circumstances, or the need to relocate for study.
-They are not solely based on academic achievement—you may qualify under the same circumstances as a SEAS application.
+Scholarships are not solely based on academic achievement, you may qualify for equity scholarships based on the circumstances outlined in VTAC's Equity schemes and scholarships application.

 Applying for Scholarships